 Many PAs who tell me they have offered to do more for their manager, complain that he/she has not responded and they feel a lack of trust.
 In fact, the manager may very much want the PA to take on more responsibility, they are just not sure what they could do.
 Give your manager suggestions of how you could be more proactive; he/she will probably be delighted.

 Networking internally and externally is vital.
 Take every opportunity to attend meetings and training courses to expand your knowledge and skills.
-Read books and magazines, such as Executive Secretary, tailored for PAs’ requirements, and attend their Executive Secretary LIVE events (held around the world).
+Read books and magazines, such as Executive Support, tailored for PAs’ requirements, and attend their LIVE events (held around the world and online).
 Join groups on social media to share good practice with other PAs and, even better, join organisations such as IMA or local PA networks around the world.

 Be aware of your manager’s working style and how he/she likes to receive information.
 Listen and observe to really understand your manager’s needs.
 Explain things clearly and simply; many busy managers do not have time for detail.